 These findings mirror exactly what the NHS stated as the main deterrents for older people that are in the ‘epidemic of inactivity’ and aren’t physically active.
 This means that as fitness professionals, we have some clear points to focus on if we want to help make fitness more appealing and accessible for all, as these patterns show us that things pushing people away from physical activity are the same among all ages and genders.

 On top of fitness professionals being expected to make women’s fitness more appealing, Sports England’s new ‘Fit Got Real’ campaign sets out to do the same, with the aim of the initiative being to create awareness around the health benefits of fitness and celebrate women keeping fit in any way that they can.

 The campaign consists of online and social media work, along with a short film covering some of the true stories of women’s journey to a healthier lifestyle; allowing women of all ethnicities, backgrounds and financial situations to see how they can aim to achieve the same.

-One figure throughout the film is 36 year old Caroline, who has said; “I completely understand how easy it is to get into a routine of not going much exercise, but I feel so much happier and healthier from being more active.
+One figure throughout the film is 36 years old Caroline, who has said; “I completely understand how easy it is to get into a routine of not going much exercise, but I feel so much happier and healthier from being more active.
 Even it’s a quick run up and down the garden, it’s better than nothing.”
-Following the stories of real-life people making real-life improvements to their fitness is a way that Sports England are making fitness more appealing, as previously, fitness campaigns seemed to focus solely on a young and already active audience.
+Following the stories of real-life people making real-life improvements to their fitness is a way that Sports England is making fitness more appealing, as previously, fitness campaigns seemed to focus solely on a young and already active audience.